opnsense/docs/source/manual/how-tos/proxyicapantivirus.rst

 To configure ICAP go to **Services->Proxy->Administration** And select **ICAP Settings** for the **Forward Proxy** tab.

-Select enable ICAP and filling the Request and Response URL's.
+Select enable ICAP and filling the Request and Response URLs.
-For Symantecs Protection Engine the look like this:
+For Symantecs Protection Engine they look like this:

 ======================== ===================================
  **Request Modify URL**   icap://192.168.2.1:1344/avscanreq